cillianmiltown/website_march_19/content/author/admin/_index.md

 My interests extend beyond the moral domain to include learning and knowledge acquisition, categorisation, skill/expertise, meaning, motivation, and memory.
 My theoretical interests include Ecological Psychology, Embodiment, and Dynamical Systems.

+I can be found by following any of the social links above/on the left, and I am also on <a rel="me" href="https://mastodon.ie/@cillianmchugh">Mastodon</a>.

 <h2>Featured Video:</h2>

 Moral Judgment as Categorization (MJAC): presentation to IMP seminar series 31st May 2021